kedarawale/Smartprep/README.md

 4. The generated questions are parsed, validated, and formatted according to the specified question type.
 5. The results are displayed in the Streamlit interface and can be downloaded as a text file.

-## Contributing
+## Contribution

 Contributions to ExamCraft AI are welcome!
-Please feel free to submit pull requests, create issues or spread the word.
+Please feel free to submit pull requests.

 ## License